News

 Ric Mora, BS Pharm '63, Kitchenette

-“I am most satisfied with the improvements to the student lounge and study spaces we can now offer our students,” said Adam Betz, MHA, chief administrative officer for the college.
+“I am most satisfied with the improvements to the student lounge and study spaces we can now offer our students,” said Adam Betz, chief administrative officer for the college.
 “This project allowed us to more than triple the space our students have to gather, socialize and study.”

 The Ann and Barry Klein Family Student Lounge seating area

-The Ann and Barry Klein Family Student Lounge
+Ann and Barry Klein Family Student Lounge

-Exterior of quite student study spaces
+Exterior of quiet student study spaces

 Student Collaboration Rooms

-Photo of seating area in the Sagraves Buckeye Huddle
+Photo of seating area

-“The new Al and Linda Vrable Center for Pharmacy Excellence brings all of us together in a way we haven’t experienced before by creating one shared space for students to learn and connect,” said PharmD student Mari Lynn.
+“The new Vrable Center for Pharmacy Excellence brings all of us together in a way we haven’t experienced before by creating one shared space for students to learn and connect,” said PharmD student Mari Lynn.
 “My favorite area from the new space is the group study rooms because I get to study without leaving the college, and I can easily share notes from the interactive boards to my own device.
 And as a bonus, you get an amazing view of The Shoe and the medical center!”

 Desks arranged in the Dr. Jack L. Beal Room